emard/ulx3s-misc/examples/dvi_in/proj/README.md

 recognizes it as DVI sink and starts generating picture signal.

 For v3.0.x boards, a resistor of 0603 inch size, about 1k value, (0.47k-2.2k) should be soldered parallel to C37.
-C37 is the capacitor closest to DIP 4-switch, near GPDI connector on top side, with wrong label C45 on PCB.
+C37 is the rightmost capacitor in a row, closest to DIP 4-switch, near GPDI connector on top side, with wrong label C45 on PCB.
 It connects pin 19 of GPDI connector to FPGA line, labeled gpdi_ethn aka gpdi_hpd.

 For v3.1.x boards, don't solder, there is already resistor there.